Here’s How to Make Your Own Non-Toxic Pesticides

 Mix together a quarter-cup each of hot red peppers, fresh spearmint, horseradish, and green onion tops with some water, strain the solution, and add a half-gallon more of water and a tablespoon of non-toxic liquid soap.
 Spray on your plagued plants, and make sure to reapply after a rainstorm.

 That’s right—water can be a solution to weeds as well as bugs.
 Only, to be effective as an herbicide, it has to be boiled first.
 Take your full, heated kettle out to the lawn or garden and pour its contents out on whatever uninvited plants you’d like to be rid of.
 Take care not to let it seep over onto any plants you’d like to keep around, though; boiling water is an equal opportunity plant killer.
-Here are some tips for growing the perfect vegetable garden.

 Got a patch of soil that’s prone to weeds?
 Sprinkle on some of this mealy substance that’s a byproduct of the corn milling process, reports Small Footprint Family.
 While it won’t kill off any weeds that have already sprouted up, it will suppress new ones.
 It’s especially useful for deterring dandelions, but make sure your actual planted crops have popped up before using it in the garden.